saltyorg/docs/docs/sandbox/apps/tandoor.md

 ## What is it?

-[Tandoor Recipes](https://github.com/TandoorRecipes/recipes){: target=_blank rel="noopener noreferrer" }  is an application for managing recipes, planning meals, building shopping lists and much much more!
+[Tandoor Recipes](https://github.com/TandoorRecipes/recipes)  is an application for managing recipes, planning meals, building shopping lists and much much more!

 #### Core Features